 VIDEOS + tutorials

-Indigenizing fitness requires reconfiguring our perception of physical wellness.
-Indigenizing your idea of fitness means understanding that fitness is about taking care of yourself in order to take care of others.
+Indigenizing movement requires reconfiguring our perception of physical wellness.
+Indigenizing your idea of movement means understanding that movement is about taking care of yourself in order to take care of others.
 It's about recognizing that your physical wellness is critical to your own wellbeing and thus to the wellbeing of your family and community.
 It's about putting down drugs and alcohol and picking up healthy habits.
 Indigenizing fitness is more than an extra curricular activity - it's a way of life that should be incorporated into everything that we do.

-Indigenizing fitness will lead to stronger individuals, stronger communities, and stronger tribal nations.
+Indigenizing movement will lead to stronger individuals, stronger communities, and stronger tribal nations.

 Indigenous people have been physically active and fit for almost the entire history of our existence, until very recently.
 Physical fitness was a part of our ancestors' daily routines.
 Our ancestors did not compartmentalize physical activity or consider it a hobby or an option (as we tend to view it today).
 Being strong and active was necessary for survival.
 Every basic activity in life -- from hunting to childcare to food preparation and so on -- required active movement and high levels of skill.